 top of page

-Adam Jordan’s Imposition is my focus of today.
+Adam Jordan’s Imposition is the first in the No Man's World series.
 I normally would split my review into four categories: Plot, Prose, Character Development, and Originality.
 But because I tried to give a genre I don’t typically read, a chance, I feel it’s only fair to base my review off of how well this book fits within its genre.
 I’ll not be doing an in-depth review this time.
 For my personal taste in stories, Imposition has earned 3 out of 5 stars.
 If, however, I was a fan of the post-apocalyptic genre, Imposition would gain 4 out of 5 stars.

 Happy reading. :)